JasperFx/marten/docs/scenarios/immutable-projections-read-model.md

 -- snippet: sample_scenarios-immutableprojections-storesetup

-The serializer contract applied customises the default behaviour of the Json.NET serializer:
+The serializer contract applied customises the default behavior of the Json.NET serializer:

 -- snippet: sample_scenarios-immutableprojections-serializer